 1. Zone 2 Endurance Training

-Probably the most boring answer you could receive on how to increase your lactate clearance capacity, but a crucial one.
-Because the purpose of Zone 2 endurance training is in increasing mitochondrial density and the number of MCT-1 and mLDH.
+Probably the most boring answer you could receive on how to increase your lactate clearance capacity, but a crucial one: Ride easy for a long period and do it again.
+As mentioned earlier the purpose of Zone 2 endurance training is to increase mitochondrial density and the number of MCT-1 and mLDH.

-The key here is not just knowing about its importance, but doing it.
+The key here is not just knowing about it, but doing it.
 Zone 2 endurance training should make up the bulk of your training.
 You need to find comfort in boredom to master the fundamentals.

 2. Sweet Spot Training

 Even sweet spot training shows beneficial adaptations in lactate clearance capacity.
 The idea of it is to fatigue a certain type of fast twitch fibers so they become more aerobically efficient.
 Therefore, mitochondrial density increases and we can see increases in MCT-4, MCT-1, and mLDH.
 Fat oxidation improves as well and with enhanced capillarization in muscles a better oxygen supply is possible, further improving lactate clearance.

 Sweet spot training is done at 88-94% of FTP or below your lab-tested anaerobic threshold.
 A good starting point is 3×10 minutes of sweet spot.
 Read more about how to master sweet spot training and get all the adaptations.

 3. Over/Under Intervals